 Erica Samuelson is

-a member of the University of Wisconsin Pep Band and Marching Band.
+a member of the University of Wisconsin Pep Band and Marching Band and will be

 Gordie Haug is an assistant football coach at the University of Wyoming